HomespaceMetaverse/Hack-a-TONx/README.md

 # Homespace Network: Epine SDK by Homespace for TON-Enabled Applications with TonConnect Authentication
 ## Overview

 We are creating a network of 3D cinematic spaces to be used as a new generation of websites as well as a service for closed virtual reality meetings.
-We use a streaming system to use the network, and develop a decentralized browser with web3 tools, an asset store, and a constructor (modules, levels, nft).
+We use a streaming system and develop a decentralized browser with web3 tools, an asset store (modules, levels, nft) and a constructor of Metaspaces for users.

-For the purpose of the hackathon as a web3 project we created an opensource SDK module - Epine SDK by Homespace.
+For the purpose of the hackathon as a part of our system we created an opensource SDK module - Epine SDK by Homespace.

 The Epine SDK by Homespace is an open-source set of powerful tools for developers to create TON blockchain-enabled applications with TonConnect authentication methods.
 With Epine SDK, developers can connect Ton wallets via TonConnect, verify wallets, and retrieve balances.
 The SDK's components include an Unreal Engine Plugin, a C++ Library, and a Server.

 ## Unreal Engine Plugin
 [Source code](https://github.com/EpineCloud/EpinePlugin-Unreal)

 The Unreal Engine Plugin is a wrapper around the C++ library and allows developers to connect Ton wallets to their Unreal Engine applications.
 It simplifies the integration process and enables developers to focus on their business logic.
+In this case, the showcase for using the SDK is our project.

 ## C++ Library
 [Source code](https://github.com/EpineCloud/epine-sdk-cpp)